lucapette/vimfiles/README.markdown

 Configuration](http://lucapette.com/vim/rails/vim-for-rails-developers-lazy-modern-configuration/)
 to better understand what I mean.
 Of course, **steal whatever you like**.

 I'm a Ruby developer and for this very reason my configuration has a lot of stuff for Ruby and Rails.
-By the way, I like to write a lot (as you can see from this README) and there is something interesting about markdown too.

 Bundles
 -------